emaldona/listerforall/README.md

 Currently doesn't work.

 Using make:
-This currently works on Fedora 30 and Debian 10 and also on openSUSE Tumbleweed where some manual adjustments are needed when building against system-installed JSS.
+This currently works on Fedora 30 and Debian 10 if you install cmake from the testing repo as the one installed is tooby default si old.
+It also works on openSUSE Tumbleweed where some manual adjustments are needed when building against system-installed JSS.
 For the needed changes see the adjustements4openSUSE.txt file in this directory.